thekaushalk/music-transcriber-app/README.md

 - `drums.pdf` — Musical notation (PDF) of the drum part
 - `no_drums.mp3` — Remaining audio with the drums removed

-## Configuration

-Environment variables and configuration options can be set in the `.env` file or through Docker environment variable flags.

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/foo`)
+2. Create your feature branch
-3. Commit your changes (`git commit -am 'Add some foo'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/foo`)
+4. Push to the branch
 5. Open a pull request

 ## 📜 Credits & Licensing